Lara-km/Wastewater-Treatment-Model/README.md

 Fits a regression model to the pollutant decay curve using non-linear least squares

-Uses Newton raphson root finding to calculate the time required to reach the target concentration when the addition of internal decay is factored in
+Uses Newton-Raphson root finding to calculate the time required to reach the target concentration when the addition of internal decay is factored in

-Produces 2 final plots including:
+Produces 2 final plots, including:

 Regression model

-Pollutant concentrations over time including internal decay
+Pollutant concentrations over time, including internal decay

 ### 3.4 Configuring Parameters

-All the system parameters (flow rate, decay constants, time step target concentration, etc) are defined near the top of the script.
+All the system parameters (flow rate, decay constants, time step target concentration, etc.) are defined near the top of the script.
 These values can be adapted to model different wastewater systems.

 ### 3.5 Output